Thurstan: Controversy and exile

 The Archbishop of Canterbury, Ralph d'Escures, refused to consecrate Thurstan unless the archbishop-elect made a profession of obedience to the southern see.
 This was part of the long-running Canterbury-York dispute, which started in 1070.
 Thurstan refused to make such a profession, and asked the king for permission to go to Rome to consult Pope Paschal II.
 Henry I refused to allow him to make the journey, but even without a personal appeal from Thurstan, Paschal decided against Canterbury.
 At the Council of Salisbury in 1116 the English king ordered Thurstan to submit to Canterbury, but instead Thurstan publicly resigned the archbishopric.
 On his way to the council, Thurstan had received letters from Paschal II that supported York and commanded that he should be consecrated without a profession.
 Similar letters had gone to Ralph d'Escures from the pope, ordering Ralph, as Archbishop of Canterbury, to consecrate Thurstan.
 After the news of the letters became public, Thurstan's resignation was ignored, and he continued to be considered the archbishop-elect.

 Over the next three years, the new popes, Gelasius II and Calixtus II, championed Thurstan's case, and on 19 October 1119 he was consecrated by Calixtus at Reims.
-Calixtus had earlier promised Henry that he would not consecrate Thurstan without the king's permission, which had still not been granted.
+This happened despite, Thurstan's promise to Henry, according to Canterbury sources, that he would not allow the pope to consecrate him.
 Enraged at this, the king refused to allow the newly consecrated archbishop to enter England, and Thurstan remained for some time on the continent in the company of the pope.
 While he was travelling with the pope, he also visited Adela of Blois, King Henry's sister, who was also Thurstan's spiritual daughter.
 At about this same time, Calixtus issued two bulls in Thurstan's favor: one released York from Canterbury's supremacy forever, and the other demanded the king allow Thurstan to return to York.
 The pope threatened an interdict on England as a punishment if the papal bull was not obeyed.
 At length, Thurstan's friends, including Adela, succeeded in reconciling him with Henry, and he rejoined the king in Normandy.
 At Easter 1120, he escorted Adela to the monastery of Marcigny, where she retired from active secular affairs.
 He was recalled to England in early 1121.